-We need large amounts of capital to support our development and commercialization efforts for Twirla.
+We need large amounts of additional capital to support our development and commercialization efforts for Twirla.
 If we are unable to secure sufficient capital to fund our operations, we will not be able to continue these efforts and may not be able to obtain regulatory approval of, or commercialize, Twirla in the U.S. Additionally, in order to raise additional capital, we might have to enter into strategic collaborations that could require us to share commercial rights to Twirla with third parties in ways that we currently do not intend or on terms that may not be favorable to us.
-Our cash and cash equivalents were \$28.3 million as of March 31, 2018.
+Our cash and cash equivalents were \$22.5 million as of June 30, 2018.
 In January 2018, following our receipt of the 2017 CRL, we significantly scaled back our preparations for commercialization of Twirla, including commercial pre-launch and manufacturing validation activities, pending our ability to address the 2017 CRL and receive approval of Twirla.
-Based on these actions and our current business plan, we believe that our cash and cash equivalents as of March 31, 2018 will be sufficient to meet our operating requirements through the end of 2018.
-Our current business plan assumes resubmission of our NDA for Twirla in the second quarter of 2018, a six-month FDA review of our NDA resubmission, and resumption of both pre-launch commercial activities and pre-validation and validation of our manufacturing process after Twirla approval.
-We have met with the FDA in a Type A meeting to discuss the deficiencies in the Twirla NDA and the regulatory path for approval of Twirla.
-We will be better able to determine the timeline for resubmission of the Twirla NDA after receipt of the final meeting minutes from the FDA.
-We will require additional capital to fund operating needs beyond 2018, including among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.
+In June 2018, we announced a reduction in our workforce, which resulted in the elimination of the positions of several employees primarily from our Commercial and Clinical teams, representing approximately thirty percent of our employees.
+This workforce reduction, along with other reductions in our planned operating expenses, is designed to reduce operating expenses and preserve cash while we pursue formal dispute resolution.
+As a result of these planned cost reductions, we believe that our cash and cash equivalents as of June 30, 2018 will be sufficient to meet our operating requirements into the second quarter of 2019.
+We will require additional capital to fund operating needs for the remainder of the second quarter of 2019 and beyond, including among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.
 We cannot assure you that the FDA will approve Twirla, that the FDA's timeline for review will be within six months, or that we will timely complete the qualification and validation of our commercial manufacturing process.
-We may also need to raise additional funds prior to the end of

-2018 if we choose to accelerate elements of our commercial plan or we encounter any unforeseen events that affect our current business plan or we may choose to raise additional funds prior to the end of 2018 to provide us with additional working capital.
+We may also need to raise additional funds sooner if we choose to accelerate elements of our commercial plan or we encounter any unforeseen events that affect our current business plan or we may choose to raise additional funds to provide us with additional working capital.
 Adequate additional funding may not be available to us on acceptable terms, or at all.
-If we are unable to raise capital when needed or on attractive terms and not enter into strategic collaborations, we may be required to curtail our current development programs, cut operating costs, forgo future development and other opportunities or even terminate our operations, which may involve seeking bankruptcy protection.
+If we are unable to raise additional capital when needed or on attractive terms and not enter into strategic collaborations, we then may be unable to complete the development of Twirla, and may also be required to further cut operating costs, forgo future development and other opportunities or even terminate our operations, which may involve seeking bankruptcy protection.